AVAnnotate/documentation/pages/features.md

 > This page will be most useful *after* users are familiar with the [AVAnnotate glossary](https://avannotate.github.io/documentation/pages/glossary/).

 ## Infrastructure:
-  - AVAnnotate is based on widely accepted standards (IIIF, web annotations, W3C accessibility, etc.)
+  - AVAnnotate is based on widely accepted standards (IIIF, web annotations, W3C guidelines, etc.).
-  - AVAnnotate low-cost and has a small, technological footprint.
+  - AVAnnotate is low-cost and has a small technological footprint.
 There is no database.
   - AVAnnotate sits on top of a GitHub repository and relies on GitHub for authentication.
   - Users publish AVAnnotate projects through the AVAnnotate app interface, which modifies GitHub repositories and the state of the data. <br/>